axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ## Communication Channels
 The current plan is to use up to three channels for communicating:

 1. **Servlets:** Everything that is not directly related to a specific Race (or rather RaceLog) is handled via POST and GET servlets, where the data should be described as JSON.
 Examples are: Creating a Race, managing Competitors.
-Caveats: replication and persistence!
+Ideally, this would on smartphone side however also benefit from the RaceLog-underlying semi-connectedness functionality. _Caveats: replication and persistence!_

 2. **RaceLog:** All the "master data" communication concerning one race in particular should piggyback on the existing RaceLog-mechanism, which already deals with semi-connectedness, persistence and replication.
 Examples for this are: adding competitors to a race, mapping tracking devices to competitors, starting a race, defining the course layout.